top of page

 From seaside villages to history-filled shores, Normandy offers something for every type of traveler.
 On my visit, my husband and I got to explore sandy shores, historic lanes, sites of wars past and memorials for the men who fought them.

-Discover quaint timbered buildings, places to eat along the coast, picturesque chateaus to spend the night, and more on this easy itinerary for 5 days in Normandy.
+Discover quaint timbered buildings, places to eat along the coast, picturesque chateaus to spend the night, and more on this easy itinerary for 5 days in Normandy and the North of France.

 Half-timbered buildings in Dinan, North of France